memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ### Magic functions

-User-defined, or so called "Memgraph Magic functions" are implemented similarly as read and write procedures.
+User-defined, or so-called "Memgraph Magic functions" are implemented similarly to read and write procedures.
 The difference between these is the end use-case and graph mutability.
-In the functions, user should not modify (create, delete, or update) any graph object.
+Users should not modify (create, delete, or update) any graph objects through functions.

-Semanticaly, functions should be a small fragments of functionality that do not require long computations and large memory consumption.
+Semantically, functions should be small fragments of functionality that do not require long computations and large memory consumption.

 The example of how to create and run a function is written below.
 This example